 Months of entry

-Epidemiology and Public Health is a friendly, thriving multidisciplinary department.
-Staff, specialising in biology, dentistry, economics, epidemiology, medicine, psychology, public health, statistics and sociology, aim to develop a better understanding of health and prevention of ill health through vigorous research at a global, national and local level.
+UCL Institute of Epidemiology and Health Care is a friendly, thriving multidisciplinary institute.
+Staff, specialising in epidemiology, medicine, biology, dentistry, economics, psychology, public health, statistics and sociology, aim to develop a better understanding of health and prevention of ill health through vigorous research at a global, national and local level.

-This knowledge is applied via teaching, contributions to national and international health policy and contributions to the wider public understanding on health.
+This knowledge is applied via teaching, contributions to national and international health policy and contributions to the wider public understanding of health.